 We may decline access to your personal information in special circumstances, such as where allowing you access could put you or another person at risk of harm, infringes on the privacy of another person or if we believe that your request for access is unlawful, frivolous or vexatious.

 Intellectual property in all material sent to you belongs to, is licensed to or is authorised for use by us.
 We permit you to print or download extracts from this material for your personal use only.
 None of this material may be used for any commercial or public use, stored in or transmitted to any other website or distributed in any other form without our prior permission.

 Cookies that are used in any part of our website will not be utilised for collecting personally identifiable information and will only be used for internal management purposes.

 Our website may from time to time contain links to the websites of other organisations which may be of interest to you.
 If you access linked sites, you do so at your own risk.
-We do operate or control these third party sites and we are not responsible for their contents, operation, privacy, accuracy or security policies.
+We do not operate or control these third-party sites and we are not responsible for their contents, operation, privacy, accuracy or security policies.
 This Privacy Statement does not cover any linked sites.

 If any personal information you submit changes, please update that information by contacting us.

 We may from time to time make changes to this Privacy Statement.
 The latest version of our Privacy Statement is available on our website.
 You can also contact us to obtain a copy our Privacy Statement.